-Conservative activists cheered loudly and applauded when President Trump announced Saturday that he would make federal funding for universities contingent on support for free speech.
+Conservative activists cheered loudly and applauded on Saturday when President Trump announced that he would make federal funding for universities contingent on support for free speech.

-Trump told the Conservative Political Action Conference at National Harbor, Md., that his executive order would “require colleges to support free speech if they want federal research” money.
+Trump told the Conservative Political Action Conference at National Harbor in Maryland that his executive order would “require colleges to support free speech if they want federal research” money.

 Trump did not give specifics, but told the CPAC crowd he planned to sign the order “very soon.”

-A White House official said Monday there were no further announcements at this time, referring questions back to the president’s remarks Saturday.
+A White House official said Monday there were no further announcements at this time, referring questions back to the president’s earlier remarks.